-Make sure you have a medicine cabinet with pain killers, plasters, and antiseptic cream.
+For self-care at home, make sure you have a medicine cabinet with pain killers, plasters, and antiseptic cream.
 Go to your local pharmacy for advice and medicine if needed.

 For non-urgent health concerns, phone your general practice and book an appointment with your general practice team.